-- A. Consistency with the Marion County Comprehensive Plan - 1.
-Future Land Use Element (FLUE).

-- a.
-Goal 1: Purpose of the Future Land Use Element To protect the unique assets, character, and quality of life in the County through the implementation and maintenance of land use policies and a Land Development Code (LDC) that accomplish the following: - 1.
-Promote the conservation and preservation of natural and cultural resources; - 2.
+- A. Consistency with the Marion County Comprehensive Plan - Future Land Use Element (FLUE). - a.
+FLUE Goal 1: Purpose of the Future Land Use Element To protect the unique assets, character, and quality of life in the County through the implementation and maintenance of land use policies and a Land Development Code (LDC) that accomplish the following: - 1.
+Promote the conservation and preservation of natural and cultural resources: - 2.
 Support and protect agricultural uses; - 3.
 Protect and enhance residential neighborhoods while allowing for mixed use development within the county; - 4.
 Strengthen and diversify the economic base of the County; - 5.
 Promote development patterns that encourage an efficient mix and distribution of uses to meet the needs of the residents throughout the county; - 6.
 Ensure adequate service and facilities to timely serve new and existing development; - 7.
 Protect and enhance the public health, safety, and welfare; and - 8.
 Protect private property rights.

-Analysis: The requested Medium Residential land use designation change will expand the S. US Hwy 441/SE Hwy 42 Urban Area west across SE 73rd Avenue and north from SE Hwy 42.
-The site is bordered by Rural Land designated properties that are typically agricultural type acreage tracts to the north and east, wherein the property to the north includes a portable toilet operation with land application use, while acreage tracts with homes are to the east along with the remainder portions of some of the parcels that are part of this application.
-Rural Land designated agricultural tracts are also located to the south, across SE Hwy 42 from the site.
+Analysis: The requested Medium Residential land use designation will expand the S. US Hwy 441/SE Hwy 42 Urban Area west across 73rd Avenue into a Rural Area from an existing Medium Residential designated area.
+The site is bordered by Rural Land designated agricultural acreage tracts to the north and south, wherein the property to the south includes a portable toilet operation with land application use.
+Granting the requested land use designation with further encroach Urban Area development into the Rural Area, directly adjacent to existing agriculturally used sites.

-The existing Medium Residential area to the east is the Gaekwad Village PUD that has an approved overall PUD Master Plan (1,544 dwelling units and commercial); however, only the first phase of a series of multiple-family rental townhomes for 252 dwelling units is underway and no further development plans are in active review at this time.
-Also, to the east, adjoining the Gaekwad Village PUD is the Heritage Oaks Village PUD that is now commencing land clearing based on its recently approved Improvement Plan.
+The existing Medium Residential area to the east is the Gaekwad Village PUD that has an approved overall PUD Master Plan (1,514 dwelling units and commercial); however, only the first phase of a series of multiple-family rental townhomes for 252 dwelling units is underway and no further development plans are in active review at this time.
+Further southeast is the Heritage Oaks Village PUD that is now commencing land clearing based on its recently approved Improvement Plan.

-The site will feature two access points - one to SE 73rd Avenue, a Major Local roadway, with a substandard right-of-way width that intersects SE 147th Street/Place, a Major Local roadway, to the north and SE Hwy 42, an Arterial roadway, to the south and one to SE Hwy 42 that will route into and through the St. Mark the Evangelist Church.
+The site's sole access will be SE 73rd Avenue, a Major Local roadway, with a substandard right-of-way width that intersects SE 147th Street/Place, a Major Local roadway, to the north and SE Hwy

+42, an Arterial roadway, to the south.
 Preliminary review of the Traffic Study provided for the site and a parallel application to the south identifies a number of roadway segments and intersections that currently fail to meet level of service (LOS) standards and others that are expected to fail based solely on projected background traffic growth, without factoring in any possible development from this site (see Attachment B).
 The County's 5-year Transportation Improvement Plan (TIP) and FDOT's 5-year Work Program do not propose improvements to address the existing and projected LOS deficiencies at this time.
 Staff notes that should the requested land use designation and subsequent rezoning be granted, participation in completing the necessary improvements to address the identified deficiencies, such as through proportionate share, would not be an obligation of the site's development.
 Further, the completion of the necessary improvements by the County and FDOT would create sufficient capacity to enable the proposed development to proceed as proposed within the Study.
 Further, staff notes there are some specialized operational concerns in the area, primarily the intersection of SE 80th Avenue and SE 147th Place, just west of Harbour View Elementary School and the Village View Community Church's daycare and private school operations.
 Given the current and projected level of service issues and other concerns, OCE-Traffic Engineering does not support the request.